kennyvungo/kennyvungo/README.md

 ### Hey 👋
 I am a former pharmacist turned software engineer.
-I like movies, music, and I guess coding.
+I like movies, music, and coding.

 <!--